Castel Nuovo: Aragonese rule

 In 1443 Alfonso V of Aragon, who had conquered the throne of Naples, established a court in the castle, such as to compete with the Florentine court of Lorenzo de' Medici and the fortress was completely rebuilt in its present form, maintaining its function as the center of royal power.

-King Alfonso V entrusted the restructuring of the Angevin fortress-palace to the Majorca-born Catalan architect Guillem Sagrera, who rebuilt it in Catalan Gothic style.
+King Alfonso V entrusted the restructuring of the Angevin fortress-palace to the Mallorca-born Catalan architect Guillem Sagrera, who rebuilt it in Catalan Gothic style.
 The five round towers, four of which incorporated the previous Anjevin construction with a square plan, suitable to support the blows of the guns of the time, reiterated the defensive role of the castle.
 The importance of the palace as a center of royal power was instead emphasized by rebuilding the Main Gate in a Triumphal Arc shape, a masterpiece of the Neapolitan Renaissance architecture and work of Dalmatian Francesco Laurana, together with many artists of various origins.
 The works took place starting from 1453 and only after the king's death was completed in 1479.